JustinColeman03/form_research/questions.md

 > full or part-time paid work as well as with caring responsibilities.

 If the user chooses all 'No' answers, allow them to proceed automatically.

+## Topic 2:  Cultural and/or family responsibilities

+Introductory text:
+> Sometimes students tell us they have cultural obligations which impact on their
+> attendance at compulsory classes such as residential schools/on-campus labs
+> and availability for compulsory placements.

+1. Do you think this may be of concern to you at some stage?
+Yes/No

+If the user chooses 'Yes' to this, show them this text then allow them to proceed:

+> Planning ahead of time is always the best approach to be sure that possible
+> solutions are explored so that essential course requirements and cultural
+> responsibilities can be met.

+If the user chooses 'No', allow them to proceed automatically.